AGiorgetti/agiorgetti.github.io/_drafts/fluent-interface-class-hierarchy.md

         scientificCalculator
             .Add();
         //  .Sin(); // you cannot call this method here! the return value of Add() is a normal Calculator!
-        // you will need to cast, and that will break the chain!
+        // You will need to cast, and that will break the chain!
     }
 }
 {% endhighlight %}